ahkim3/google-hackathon-23/README.md

     RECEIVER_ID = "REPLACE"
     AMOUNT = ""
     DURATION = ""
+    APPLICATION_ACCESS_KEY = "REPLACE"
+    APP_ID = "REPLACE"
     ```

     To do this, setup an Alchemy account and create an App.
 Also, setup a Metamask account that contains some amount of Ether (0.01 ETH to get testing ETH).
+For the APPLICATION_ACCESS_KEY and APP_ID, grab that information from AppSheet.

 5. Execute `sudo sh -c 'node /path/to/directory/google-hackathon-23/diamond/server.js'`